Super Bowl City

-Super Bowl 50 has descended upon our backyard, the city of San Francisco.
-In the week leading up to Super Bowl 50, our Sausalito office took a field trip to explore the NFL Super Bowl City takeover.
-Among the many experiences happening at Super Bowl City, we’ve narrowed it down to our top three spots you don’t want to miss.
+Super Bowl 50 has descended upon our backyard with live events happening across the San Francisco Bay area.
+In the week leading up to the big game, our Sausalito office took a field trip to explore the NFL Super Bowl City takeover.
+Among the many experiences happening at Super Bowl City, we’ve narrowed it down to our top three spots pop-up spots you don’t want to miss.

 Levi’s Lot in Super Bowl City

 If you’re looking to combine shopping & lounging, while experiencing all things Super Bowl City––Levi’s Lot is your ultimate destination.

 Set-up as a dual pop-up shop and elevated lounge, the Levi’s Lot offers shopping, some of some of Napa’s favorites, and have a front row seat that gives you an excellent view to the main stage for concerts.

 Our live event team put this destination in it’s top three for its design as well as its location being in the epicenter of the Super Bowl City.
 The Levi’s footprint is contained in a clean structure surrounded in a combination of steel and wood paneling to compliment the overall branding.
 The booth was built with unique materials centered on event sustainability and shapes that brought attention from afar, ranging from a mix of glass panels, wood, & steel.